 If you are nymphing you should be using an indicator or you should be using a sighter to help you detect fish bites, speed, depth, and angles.

 Controlling your speed and depth is a critical part of your presentation and will greatly improve your catch rate.

-I like the Thill Ice ‘n Fly Special Indicator the best and are the ones I use to teach proper indicator nymph fishing.
+I like the Thill Ice ‘n Fly Special Indicator Or the Lightning Strike Indicators the best and are the ones I use to teach proper indicator nymph fishing.
 I like the 7/8″ for most trout fishing and the 1.5″ for steelhead fishing.
-Check the prices on THILL indicators or buy them at FishUSA.com, or at Amazon at these links.

 A sighter is a piece of line that is placed above your flies and it helps you in detecting strikes like an indicator does except that it’s not always floating on the water like an indicator.

 The Sighter also helps you gauge and adjust your depth and your speed.

 A sighter is often used by competition fly anglers using European or competition Nymphing methods.